 Trump’s almost comical love-hate relationship with the free press depends solely on how much we’re willing to flatter him.
-And that kind of narcissism is more dangerous than you thin
+And that kind of narcissism is more dangerous than you think

 If you’re one of his 58 million Twitter followers, you’d be forgiven for thinking that Donald Trump loathes the free press.
-The pugnacious president frequently calls reporters the “enemy of the people”, a phrase used by Stalin and Mao to justify their murderous purges.
+The pugnacious president frequently calls reporters the “enemy of the people”, a phrase used by Stalin and Mao to justify their murderous purges not so many decades ago.
 But Trump doesn’t hate the news media.
 On the contrary, he’s infatuated with it.
 The reason he’s attacking journalists is because they won’t reciprocate his affection.

 As a New York real estate developer, Trump would always find time in his busy schedule of bankrupting casinos and sleazing around beauty pageants to court the attentions of tabloid reporters.
 If a journalist needed to fill column inches, Trump would happily fly them to Mar-a-Lago and fill them in on his boardroom triumphs and romantic exploits, both real and imagined.
 Publicity is, and always has been, his oxygen.
 As AJ Benza of the Daily News remarked to the Columbia Journalism Review, Trump “doesn’t check his pulse to see if he’s alive.
 He checks the papers and the internet so he can know that he exists.”